In my last post, I took a long look at the real costs associated with running a WooCommerce-powered store.

 2. Use free alternatives If the price of WooTheme’s official Stripe extension is too much for you, consider using a free plugin instead.
 The free Striper plugin may be just what you’re looking for.
 A word of warning: most free plugins come with zero support and no guarantee of updates.
 So, this bargain bin approach may backfire at some point in the future.
 Still, for some business owners, the savings might be the difference between launching or not launching a new business.
 And you can always upgrade to the official WooThemes plugin in the future — after your business takes off and you’re generating real revenue.

 4. Take advantage of WooTheme’s 30 day refund period.
 Unfortunately, WooThemes does not offer a trial period for plugins.
-That makes it quite risky to experiment with a plugin that might be important to your business (or might be a very bad fit, depending on your needs).
+That makes it quite risky to experiment with a plugin that might be important to your business (or might be a terrible fit, depending on your needs).
 Not so bad when it’s a $49 plugin, but very risky when it’s a $249 plugin (or two).
 Fortunately, WooThemes offers a 30-day refund policy for plugins and themes.
 If you do buy a WooCommerce extension from WooThemes, use this 30 day refund period to determine if the plugin is a good fit for your business.
 And don’t be shy about returning a plugin that isn’t quite what you need.

 5. Prepay Your Web Hosting Fees.
 Not all eCommerce costs are associated with WooCommerce.
 Most web hosting companies offer a significant discount when you pay for a year of hosting in advance.
 If you’re using a managed WordPress web host like WP Engine, this can add up to significant savings.